chence08/cs2030/README.md

 - Java11: https://docs.oracle.com/en/java/javase/11/docs/api/
 - [vim guide](vimkeys.pdf)
-- If you want autocomplete in vim, try https://github.com/neoclide/coc.nvim
+- If you want autocomplete in [neovim (a more robust version of vim)](https://neovim.io/), try https://github.com/neoclide/coc.nvim
 - Terminal Replacement for macOS: https://iterm2.com
-- Make your zsh (macOS) look pretty: https://github.com/romkatv/powerlevel10k
+- Make your zsh (macOS) look pretty: https://dev.to/abdfnx/oh-my-zsh-powerlevel10k-cool-terminal-1no0
 - [Extra practice](https://www.codewars.com/r/sMeGPg) 💫

-# Shortcut for easy ssh
+# Shortcut for easy ssh and scp*

+Prerequisite: [expect](https://core.tcl-lang.org/expect/index) (this should be preinstalled in most linux distributions)

+> scp is used for file transfers and should be unnecessary for this course.

 1. Download [wrapper](wrapper) into the directory you want.